jacob271/mitigating-bias-in-skin-lesion-classification-models/README.md

 ## Evaluation

 After the training, all relevant information is logged to wandb.
-To further evaluate the effectiveness of the bias mitigation method checkout the `bias_evaluation.ipynb` notebook.
+To further evaluate the effectiveness of the bias mitigation method check out the `bias_evaluation.ipynb` notebook.

-To do so, first start the notebook using `jupyter notebook bias_evaluation.ipynb` and follow the instructions in the notebook.
+To do so, first, start the notebook using `jupyter notebook bias_evaluation.ipynb` and follow the instructions in the notebook.